-Built in 2009, by Bender Shipbuilding of Mobile, Alabama (hull #7800) as the ATB OSG Vision for OSG America of New York, New York.
+Built in 2009, by Bender Shipbuilding of Mobile, Alabama (hull #7800) as the ATB OSG Vision for Overseas Shipholding Group America of New York, New York.

-She is the first of a series of COSTWISE class ATBs designed by Ocean Tug and Barge of Milford, Massachusetts for Overseas Shipholding Group America.
+She was the first of a series of COSTWISE class ATBs designed by Ocean Tug and Barge of Milford, Massachusetts for Overseas Shipholding Group America.

 Fitted with an INTERcon coupler system, equipped with 64(in) diameter pins. the tug is powered by two Wartsila 9L32 main engines, designed to burn IFO380 fuel, as well as conventional marine diesel (depending on operating circumstances).
 For a rated at 6,050 horsepower taken at 750 RPM turning two LIPS controllable pitch propellers mounted in high efficiency kort nozzles with triple shudder rudders.